shortstheory/underwater-dtn/2do.md

 issues:
-* When I use dtnlink as default, it gives the wrong results for the number of DGs which should have been received!!
+* When I use dtnlink as default, it gives the wrong results for the number of DGs which should have been received!! router << new DatagramReq(to: 2, ttl: 5000, protocol: 22, data: [1,2,3])
+* should DtnLink be allowed to do RReqs?
+* ALL NODES NEED RDP for it to work correctly!
+* Which link does RDP use by default?
+Won't be good for it to use DtnLink :P
+* Router will use DtnLink if auto1hop is == true
+* does default link have to be symmetric?
-* should DtnLink be allowed to do RReqs? router.defaultLink = dtnlink router << new RouteDiscoveryNtf(to: 3, nextHop: 2, reliability: true, link: dtnlink)
+* Router does short circuitign!!! router.defaultLink = dtnlink
+router << new RouteDiscoveryNtf(to: 3, nextHop: 2, reliability: true, link: dtnlink)